JCash/jctest/docs/README_BENCHMARK.md

 1. * Needs -Wno-global-constructors
 1. ** Counting code lines in C/C++ files using cloc
 1. *** A minimal test example. "clang++ -O2".
 Picking the fastest time.

-## Special notes

-### utest

-* utest doesn't compile unless you include "\_stricmp" before the header

-* catch2 is extremely slow, and the code size is extreme too

-### Coding style

-* jctest was designed to mimic gtest as closely as possible, to ease the transition.

-* greatest and utest are quite alike in the setup and testing.

-* doctest and catch2 has a similar code style (BDD?)